Transport in Mumbai: Monorail

+Bullet Train

+The 650 km Mumbai-Ahemdabad Bullet train project is another major high-speed rail project that is supposed to run between Mumbai and Ahemdabad is poised to revolutionize travel time between these two major cities which usually would take about 7 to 8 hours to a meager 2hrs 57mins.This would create demand for real estate in key areas such as Thane, Dombivali and Kalyan.

+International connections

+There are plans to build an underwater rail tunnel linking Dubai with Mumbai.

 Trams

 Trams were an important form of transport until the mid-1960s.
 They were introduced in the late 19th century and in their heyday, covered many areas of the city.
 At their peak, route length grew to more than 47 kilometers.
 The system closed down in 1964.

 Ferry

+Many ferries operate from Mumbai at designated ferry terminals like Madh Island, Elephanta, Manori, Versova, Belapur, Alibaug, Mandwa, Rewas, the Gateway of India and the Ferry Wharf (Bhaucha Dhakka).